preparing for science year (2001)

 At the heart of the campaign is a web site that will pool resources being developed by the ASE.
 Several CD-Roms covering topics such as genes, robots and mobile phone will be sent to schools.
 For example, there’s one based on the X-files called ‘Flesh Eaters’.
 It has a story, computer activities and hands-on experiments.

-As our ICT idea panels show (panels right), there are things to do that engage a whole school, a whole year or just your class.
+As our ICT ideas (below) are things to engage a whole school, a whole year or just your class.
 If there’s any shyness about ‘going large’ with science this year, Nigel Paine reminds how other parts of the school seasonally take over the timetable for plays and shows.
 “It’s about time you had your moment in the sun.
 For one year we want the same thing for science.
 We want science to be the subject to make a special effort for with other depts and senior managers involved too.
 For once we want science to be seen as the heros”.

 Classroom ICT ideas for Science Year